guardian/cdk-playground/README.md

   1. `./script/start-play` to run the Play app
   1. `./script/start-cdk` to start Jest in watch mode, to test the CDK stack
   1. `./script/build-cdk` to synthesise the CDK stack into a template
+  1. `./script/switch-cdk` to install GuCDK from a GitHub branch.
+This is useful to test changes _without_ publishing to NPM first.

 ## Deploying
 The app is set up in the usual way, with CI on each branch and CD on `main`.